 Manipulation can either be intended or unintended.
-A user who patches system files responsible for theme installations on the operating system does so intentionally for instance, while a computer virus' or trojan's modification of system files is not intended by the user of the system.
+An admin who patches system files responsible for theme installations on the operating system does so intentionally for instance, while a computer virus' or trojan's modification of system files is not intended by the user of the system.

 Both file manipulations can have a severe impact on system stability.
 There are other issues that may affect system files; a failing hard drive or crash might have corrupted some files.

 The sfc /scannow command recovers Windows system files so that manipulated files, those that are not identical to the original version, are replaced by the verified version during the process if possible.

 SFC, which stands for System File Checker, scans all protected Windows operating system files and attempts to replace corrupted, damaged, missing and changed file versions with authorized versions.

 The sfc /scannow command needs to be run from an elevated command line prompt.
 Here is how this is done:

 The window title should begin with Administrator which confirms that you launched an elevated command prompt window.